Zero-Shot Learning with Common Sense Knowledge Graphs: Hyperparameters

-Our framework is built using PyTorch and AllenNLP\footnote{\href {https://allennlp.org/}{https://allennlp.org/}}.
-In all our experiments, we use Adam \cite{kingma2014adam} to train our parameters with a learning rate of 0.001.
-For intent classification, we experiment with a weight decay of 1e-05 and 5e-05.
-We found that weight decay of 5e-05 gives the best performance overall in intent classification for all the baseline graph aggregators.
-In intent classification, ZSL-KG-LSTM and ZSL-KG-Tr use weight decay of 5e-05 and 1e-05 respectively.
-We add a weight decay of 1e-05 for the OntoNotes experiments as it was a smaller dataset compared to FIGER.
-Finally, all experiments in zero-shot object classification have a weight decay of 5e-04.
+Our framework is built using PyTorch and AllenNLP \citep{gardner:nlposs18}.
+In all our experiments, we use Adam \citep{kingma:iclr14} to train our parameters with a learning rate of 0.001, unless provided in the experiments.
+We set the weight decay to $5e-04$ for OntoNotes, ImageNet, AWA2, and aPY and $0.0$ for BBN.
+For intent classification, we experiment with a weight decay of $1e-05$ and $5e-05$.
+We found that weight decay of 5e-05 gives the best performance overall for all the baseline graph aggregators and 1e-05 for ZSL-KG.
+We set the weight decay to $0.0$ when fine-tuning the ResNet backbone with SGD for ImageNet, AWA2, and aPY.

-The language tasks jointly train the parameters of the example encoder in our experiments, whereas, object classification experiments use a pretrained ResNet50 as the example encoder.
-They use a biLSTM with attention-based architecture as the example encoder.
-Furthermore, we assume a low-rank for the compatibility matrix \(\W\).
-The matrix \(W \in \R^{d\times d}\) is factorized into \(\A \in \R^{h \times d}\) and \(\B \in \R^{d \times h}\) where \(h\) is the low-rank dimension.
-Table \ref{hyp:bilstm} summarizes the hyperparameters used in the example encoders.
-Additionally, AttentiveNER has two other hyperparameters - \(v_{m}\) and \(v_{f}\). \(v_{m}\) uses a pretrained 300-dim GloVe embedding. \(v_{f}\) learns a 60-dim feature vector during training.
-Lastly, in both intent classification and fine-grained entity typing, out-of-vocabulary words (oov) or words that do not have embeddings in GloVe are initialized randomly.

-In fine-grained entity typing, we have two baselines that do not use graph neural networks: OTyper and DZET.
-OTyper averages the GloVe embedding of 300-dim for the class representations.
-DZET uses a biLSTM with attention to learn the class representations.
-The architecture is the same as the biLSTM used to encode the context of the mention except without a window size.
-The input words are represented with 300-dim GloVe embeddings, which are passed to the biLSTM which has a hidden state dimension of 100.
-The hidden states from both the directions are concatenated to get a 200-dim hidden state vector, which is passed to an attention module.
-The attention module is a multilayer perceptron which learns two weight matrices of the dimension, \(\W_{h} \in \R^{200\times100}\) and \(\W_{a} \in \R^{100\times1}\).
-The hidden states are multiplied with the scalar attention values to get the class representation.